HughesSeanKyle/mern-frontend-deployment/features.md

                 - Update
                     - Was not a cors issue but a bad request
                     - Bug resolved
+        - `24/08/`
+            - actions/auth/loadUser(f)
+                - This function must be run inside Admin and Auth Layout
+                    - then check location
+                        - if includes admin and no token redirect to auth signin
     - Handle form submission success/errors - WIP
         - For example bring in errors from server.
 Create redux state for it
         - Display errors on form